 These Financial Statements have been prepared on a historical cost basis except for certain financial assets measured at fair value.
-In addition, these financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+In addition, these Financial Statements have been prepared using the accrual basis of accounting, except for cash flow information.
 All dollar amounts presented are in Canadian dollars unless otherwise specified.

-These Financial Statements incorporate the financial statements of the Company and its controlled subsidiaries.
+These Financial Statements incorporate the financial statements of the Company and its controlled subsidiary.
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-The consolidated financial statements include the accounts of the Company and its direct wholly-owned subsidiary (Note 10).
+The condensed consolidated interim financial statements include the accounts of the Company and its direct wholly-owned subsidiary (Note 9).
 All significant intercompany transactions and balances have been eliminated.

-Notes to the Condensed Consolidated Interim Financial Statements January 31, 2017 (Unaudited - Expressed in Canadian Dollars)
+Notes to the Condensed Consolidated Interim Financial Statements July 31, 2017 (Unaudited - prepared by management) (Expressed in Canadian Dollars)